chaiwee/2018_os_proj3/README.md

 [Superblock]-[i-node-table blocks]-[data blocks]

 Note that, the i-node table needs to be loaded into memory from storage.
-When OS boots up the system, root-file-system(the top-namespace) is mounted.
-Usually, root directory file is the "/" file.
+When OS boots up the system
-When OS mounts the root file system, OS reads the superblock from the disk, and it populates files in the system by reading i-nodes from disk into memory.
+    root-file-system(the top-most-namespace) is mounted.
+(Usually is "/") OS reads the superblock from the disk and it populates files in the system by reading i-nodes, from disk into memory.

 ### hierarchy (directorys/folders)
 A directory is a special type of file that contains the list of all files in the same sub-directory.